segment-any-text/wtpsplit/README.md

 <h1 align="center">wtpsplit🪓</h1>
-<h3 align="center">Segment any text quickly, and adaptably⚡</h3>
+<h3 align="center">Segment any Text - Robustly, Efficiently, Adaptably⚡</h3>

 This repository allows you to segment text into sentences or other semantic units.
 It implements the models from:
-- **SaT** &mdash; [Segment Any Text: A Universal Approach for Robust, Efficient and Adaptable Sentence Segmentation](TODO) by Markus Frohmann, Igor Sterner, Benjamin Minixhofer, Ivan Vulić and Markus Schedl (**state-of-the-art, encouraged**).
+- **SaT** &mdash; [Segment Any Text: A Universal Approach for Robust, Efficient and Adaptable Sentence Segmentation](https://arxiv.org/abs/2406.16678) by Markus Frohmann, Igor Sterner, Benjamin Minixhofer, Ivan Vulić and Markus Schedl (**state-of-the-art, encouraged**).
 - **WtP** &mdash; [Where’s the Point?
 Self-Supervised Multilingual Punctuation-Agnostic Sentence Segmentation](https://aclanthology.org/2023.acl-long.398/) by Benjamin Minixhofer, Jonas Pfeiffer and Ivan Vulić (*previous version, maintained for reproducibility*).

 The namesake WtP is maintained for reproducibility.
 Our new followup SaT provides robust, efficient and adaptable sentence segmentation across 85 languages at higher performance and less compute cost.
-Check out the **state-of-the-art** results in 8 distinct corpora and 85 languages demonstrated in the [Segment any Text paper](TODO).
+Check out the **state-of-the-art** results in 8 distinct corpora and 85 languages demonstrated in our [Segment any Text paper](https://arxiv.org/abs/2406.16678).

 ![System Figure](./configs/system-fig.png)